01Sdev/251RCOSE34102/README.md

 ## Notes

-- This project is structured for readability and easy grading.
+- This project is structured for readability.
 - The codebase is fully commented in English.
-- Output is presented in Korean to match the original context.
+- Output is presented in Korean.
-- Designed for academic use and process scheduling demonstration.